clkim/DeepLearningPython35/README.md

 is still running).

 ##### Public Service Announcement
-Looks like my installed Docker Desktop 4.24.0 (122432) for Mac has an issue tracked here [Docker does not recover from resource saver mode](https://github.com/docker/for-mac/issues/6933); see my work-around below.
+It looks like my installed Docker Desktop 4.24.0 (122432) for Mac has an issue tracked here [Docker does not recover from resource saver mode](https://github.com/docker/for-mac/issues/6933); see my work-around below.
-If you are using Mac and not on macOS Monterey (version 12), it seems that Docker Desktop 4.25.0 is not available, so try downloading 4.24.x and do my work-around.
+If you are using Mac but not on macOS Monterey (version 12) or later, it seems that Docker Desktop 4.25.0 is not available, so try downloading 4.24.x and do my work-around.
 Otherwise, download the latest version (currently 4.28.0) and hopefully the issue has been fixed.
 I'm staying on Docker Desktop 4.24.0 since my Mac is on Big Sur (version 11); will be getting a new Mac soon :)